 Step 2 - Paperwork

-Blossom House admissions team will then read the paperwork supplied for your child (usually EHCP and supporting reports such as Speech and Language Therapy Reports, Occupational Therapy Reports and Educational Psychology reports).
-A child does not need to have an EHCP Education Health Care Plan before being assessed by the school; however parents should be aware that the EHCP process can be protracted and complicated.
-Some year groups become very oversubscribed & places can only be held open for six months.
+The Blossom House Admissions Team will then read the paperwork supplied for your child (usually their Education Health & Care Plan and supporting reports such as Speech and Language Therapy Reports, Occupational Therapy Reports and Educational Psychology reports).
+A child does not need to have an EHCP before being assessed by the school; however, parents should be aware that the EHCP process can be protracted and complicated.
+Some year groups become very oversubscribed and places can only be held open for six months.

 Once the paperwork has been read, the admissions team will then be able to advise on whether an initial assessment is an appropriate next step.